1961–62 European Cup

-The 1961–62 European Cup was the seventh season of the European Cup.
-The competition was won by Benfica for the second time in a row, beating Real Madrid 5–3 in the final at the Olympisch Stadion in Amsterdam.
+The 1961–62 European Cup was the seventh season of the European Cup, UEFA's premier club football tournament.
+The competition was won by Benfica for the second time in a row, beating Real Madrid 5–3 in the final at the Olympisch Stadion, Amsterdam, on 2 May 1962.
+This outcome meant that Real Madrid became the first team to win and lose European Cup final.
+Ferenc Puskás scored his second hat-trick in the final of the competition, and as of 2024, is the only player to achieve this feat, as well as being the only final hat-trick scorer to end up on the losing side.

 Malta entered its champion for the first time this season.

+Teams

+A total of 29 teams participated in the competition.

+For the first time since European Cup inaugural season Spain was represented by only one team – ever present Real Madrid.
+Benfica qualified as title holders and since they were also Portuguese champions, runners-up Sporting CP were invited.
+CDNA Sofia appeared in the sixth edition of European Cup, with only Real Madrid having more appearances in the competition.

+Austria Wien, Boldklubben 1913, Tottenham Hotspur, Valkeakosken Haka, Monaco, Hibernians, Feyenoord, Górnik Zabrze and 1.
+FC Nürnberg made their debut in the competition, while Juventus, Panathinaikos and Fredrikstad returned to the tournament from previous edition.

+Servette and Partizan returned to the tournament for the first time since 1956, while Spora Luxembourg and Vasas returned to the competition after five and four years, respectively.

+All participants were their respective associations champions, except for Boldklubben 1913, IFK Göteborg and Sporting CP.
+The first two were leading their respective leagues in spring, but finished third in autumn of 1961.

 Preliminary round

 The draw for the preliminary round took place in Copenhagen, Denmark, on 4 July 1961.
 As title holders, Benfica received a bye, and the remaining 28 teams were grouped geographically into two pots.
 The first team drawn in each pot also received a bye, while the remaining clubs would play the first round in September.

 The calendar was decided by the involved teams, with all matches to be played by 30 September.